 The health benefits from reaching a normal weight are amazing, particularly for those who are significantly overweight or obese.
 Weight-loss or bariatric surgery is an option in some cases when efforts to lose weight through diet and exercise are unsuccessful and other weight-related health issues are involved.

-Having a body mass index above 30 dramatically impacts both quality of life and health.
-A BMI above 35-50 is considered morbid obesity and above 50 becomes extreme obesity.
-People who are overweight or obese are at higher risk for heart disease, diabetes, sleep apnea and even cancer.
-Many of these people spend years trying to take off the weight through diet and exercise but have no success.
-In those cases, bariatric surgery can be life-extending.
+Having a body mass index (BMI) above 30 dramatically impacts both quality of life and health.
+A BMI between 35-50 is considered morbid obesity and above 50 is considered extreme obesity.

 It’s important to note that a bariatric procedure is usually only considered after more conservative weight loss methods have failed.
 There are different types of bariatric surgeries, but they all involve dramatically reducing the portion sizes which patients can consume by altering gastrointestinal anatomy.
 Some of these procedures also dampen the hormonal signaling that encourages eating.
 For people with severe weight issues, this is a good outcome.
 Bariatric surgery is very safe, but there are still risks.